ultimatemember/ultimatemember/readme.txt

 The plugin allows you to create multiple member directories to allow people to easily search and find other users.
 The member directories are very flexible and you can control what user roles show in a directory; the order users appear in the directory; what search filters appear; what user roles can use the search filters and much more.

-**Email Templates**
+**Custom e-mail templates**

 The plugin provides a range of customizable text only email templates which are triggered depending on certain events (e.g welcome email, account activation, account deleted etc).
 Each email type can be turned on/off.
 The plugin also offers a range of optional admin notification emails so you can find out when a new user registers or if new user needs reviewed.

 **Content restriction**

-With Ultimate Member you can restrict content on a global on per page/post basis.
+With Ultimate Member you can restrict content on a global or per page/post basis.
 You can restrict pages/posts so everyone can see the page/post; only logged out users can see the page/post or only logged in users can see the page/post (you can also restrict it to certain user roles).
 You can also set redirect urls for when people who are not allowed to access the page/post

 **Conditional menus**